 There is at least one major reason companies and employees should have shared values: it helps with retention.
 The more time you invest in your employees, the more likely they are to stick around.
 This directly offsets high turnover costs.
-Almost 7 out of 10 employees say they are more likely to stick with a company if they have a great onboarding process.
+Nearly 7 out of 10 employees say they are more likely to stick with a company if they have had a great onboarding process.

 Onboarding apps and business tools can introduce a new level of collaboration and communication to the onboarding process.
 Used the right way, these tools can create a digital ‘water cooler’ environment, creating a connected workforce.